Orbit-Finite-Dimensional Vector Spaces and Weighted Register Automata: Introduction

-In our opinion, perhaps the most interesting aspect of this paper is not the applications described above, but the theory that is developed in order to obtain them.
+In our opinion, perhaps the most interesting aspect of this paper is not the applications described above, but the theory that is developed in order to obtain them: elements of linear algebra in the universe of sets with atoms~\cite{bojanczyk_slightly2018}, also known as nominal sets~\cite{pitts}.
 Our central objects of study are vector spaces which are spanned by orbit-finite set of vectors.
 A typical example is the vector space $\lin (\atoms^k)$, which consists of finite linear combinations of $k$-tuples of atoms.
 Such a vector space has two kinds of structure: we can take linear combinations of vectors, and we can apply atom automorphisms to them.
 A natural concept -- which appears in our equivalence algorithm for weighted automata -- is the \emph{equivariant subspaces}, i.e.~subsets of the vector space closed under both linear combinations and atom automorphisms.
 Our principal technical result is that for every $k$, there is a finite (exponential in $k$) bound on the maximal length of chains

-This bound is used in the equivalence algorithm for weighted automata, but it also has many consequences for vector spaces spanned by orbit-finite sets, e.g.~their closure under Cartesian products, tensor products and dual spaces.
+This bound is enough to obtain an algorithm for checking equivalence on weighted automata.
+For other problems, such as automata minimization, we need to go beyond vectors spaces of the form $\lin (\atoms^k)$ and consider the more general class of spaces which are spanned by orbit-finite sets.
+Since the axiom of choice fails for sets with atoms (see~e.g.~\cite[Sec.~2.7]{pitts}), these orbit-finitely spanned spaces may not admit equivariant bases.
+On the other hand, they are closed under subspaces, Cartesian products, tensor products and dual spaces.
 We hope that these results can be used in future work, beyond applications to unambiguous automata.